Bengt Åberg: Husqvarna factory racing team

 Åberg's racing success earned him support from the Husqvarna factory along with other Swedish racers such as Torsten Hallman, Åke Jonsson, Arne Kring and Håkan Andersson.
 Kring and Åberg lived only a few kilometers apart in Hälsingland and became good friends due to their shared passion for motorcycles. Åberg became the top 500cc rider for the Husqvarna team in the 1967 season.
 Although he had a natural riding talent that earned him the admiration of his fellow competitors, he was still prone to crashing too often.
 His 360cc Husqvarna motorcycle was also underpowered in comparison to his competition.

 Despite his disadvantages, Åberg was able to show his promise at the 1967 500cc French Grand Prix.
-He finished the first heat race in third place behind the reigning World Champion, Paul Friedrichs (ČZ) and Vlastimil Valek (ČZ), then was leading the second heat race ahead of Friedrichs when he landed off a jump awkwardly, injuring his foot and forcing him to abandon the race. Åberg's 1967 season came to an end when he broke his collarbone during practice for the 500cc Belgian Grand Prix.
+He finished the first heat race in third place behind the reigning World Champion, Paul Friedrichs (ČZ) and Vlastimil Válek (ČZ), then was leading the second heat race ahead of Friedrichs when he landed off a jump awkwardly, injuring his foot and forcing him to abandon the race. Åberg's 1967 season came to an end when he broke his collarbone during practice for the 500cc Belgian Grand Prix.

 Husqvarna introduced a new 420cc motorcycle for the 1968 season and Åberg used the new machine to win the first overall victory of his career at the season opening 500cc Austrian Grand Prix.
 He won his second Grand Prix in Belgium at the storied racetrack in the forests surrounding the picturesque hilltop Citadel of Namur.
-First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race. Åberg finished the season ranked fourth as Friedrichs won his third consecutive 500cc Motocross World Championship.
+First held in 1947, the Namur Grand Prix was revered by motocross enthusiasts in the same manner that auto racing enthusiasts considered the Monaco Grand Prix to be the crown jewel of the Formula One season. Åberg finished the season ranked fourth as Friedrichs won his third consecutive 500cc Motocross World Championship.

 At the Trophée des Nations event held on September 1, 1968, Åberg's third place finish helped lead the Swedish team to victory ahead of a strong Belgian team led by 250cc World Champion Joël Robert (ČZ) and Roger De Coster (ČZ).
 After the 500cc world championships, Åberg participated in the 1968 Inter-AM series in the United States.
 The Inter-AM was an international series established as a pilot event to help establish motocross in the United States by Edison Dye, the American importer for Husqvarna motorcycles. Åberg defeated Joël Robert (ČZ) in the 500 class at the Carlsbad Raceway round.
 Robert was considered to be the fastest motocross racer in the world at the time, but he was often hampered by his lackadaisical attitude towards physical fitness training as well as numerous mechanical issues he endured with his ČZ motorcycle.